 Dim the lights at night

 Light has the biggest impact on our circadian rhythm–far more so than food or social cues–so do yourself a favor and step away from the TV in the evening.
 If you truly must work after dinner, use a filter on your computer or laptop screen to block out blue light, as this wavelength of light can keep you awake longer than yellow light.
 Try to limit your exposure to artificial light by making the last hour of your bedtime ritual electronics free.
-Once you are ready to fall asleep, use an eye mask or blackout shades at night to block out unwanted light and keep potential midnight wake-ups at bay.
+Once you are ready for bed, use an eye mask for sleep or blackout shades at night to block out unwanted light and keep potential midnight wake-ups at bay.
 Luckily there are eye masks, blue light blocking glasses and other sleep solutions tested and scored by sleep experts to help keep light from ruining your sleep.

 Body temperature and room temperature both help us fall asleep, stay asleep, and get more restorative sleep.
 During the day, your temperature fluctuates according to your sleep cycle.
 In the evening, your body temperature starts to decrease, reaching its lowest temperature sometime in the early morning.
 If your bedroom is too warm, it may interfere with your body’s need to cool down and cause you to wake throughout the night.
 Although everyone may have a different optimal temperature for sleep (depending on your pajamas and your bedding), 60 to 68 degrees is the sweet spot.
 A great way to keep cool (or warm) while feeling hugged in comfort is a breathable, weighted blanket.